Updated: Nov. 5, 2015

 On the morning of Tuesday, Feb.
 17 , construction activities for the new floating bridge permanently blocked the drawspan on the existing SR 520 floating bridge.

-The graphic below illustrates the changes to navigation around SR 520 that will be in place beginning on February 17, 2015 through late 2016. (pdf 200 kb)
+The graphic above illustrates the changes to navigation around SR 520 that will be in place beginning through late 2016. (pdf 200 kb)

 Boaters, email us to stay informed.